 We expect negligible effects to the administrative and regulatory setting, as described in Section 3.6, of a complete prohibition on WCNPO striped marlin under this Alternative.
 Effects would include the need communicate the retention prohibition to the fleet, and enforce that prohibition.
-Enforcement activity would likely not need to be increased, only adding checks to ensure no striped marlin were retained during routine enforcement activities.
+Enforcement activity would likely not need to be increased, only adding checks to ensure no WCNPO striped marlin were retained during routine enforcement activities.
 This Alternative would likely be controversial among Hawaii-based longline fishermen, as it would require the regulatory discard of dead fish.
-This Alternative would also potentially provide negligible short-term benefits to the WCNPO striped marlin stock, in terms of preventing overfishing and ensuring sustainability, although the participation of other nations would be required for these benefits to be significant.
+This Alternative would also potentially provide small-scale, short-term, minor benefits to the WCNPO striped marlin stock, in terms of preventing overfishing, promoting rebuilding, and ensuring sustainability.

 Alternative 4, like the previously described Alternatives, is expected to have no significant effect on any other aspect of the human environment, or a substantial impact on any physical or biological resources.
 Because the effects of the Alternative are limited to U.S. longline fisheries, effects will be limited to individuals fishing in these fisheries.
-The economic effects of a prohibition on striped marlin retention under Alternative 4 would be a minor long-term impact at the level of individual vessels (about a \$13,560/vessel loss in landed value per year; Section 4.4.2).
 As discussed in Section 3.5, current economic conditions may also have an impact on striped marlin catch and longline fisheries as a whole.
 As the longline fishery itself would not be limited under Alternative 4, there would be no other expected effects.

-As noted previously, prohibiting striped marlin catch in U.S. longline fisheries would not end excessive international fishing pressure on the stock, so the impact of Alternative 4 on U.S. fisheries relative to benefits to the WCNPO striped marlin stock suggest that it would not meet the purpose and need for this action, and this Alternative was developed to provide the environmental effects of the most extreme action the U.S. could take to address the status of the stock.
+As noted previously, this Alternative was developed to provide the environmental effects of the most extreme action the U.S. could take to address the status of the stock.